A Unified Approach to Stein's Method for Stable Distributions: Main results

-Also, observe that several classical distributions such as Poisson, normal, Laplace, and gamma can be viewed as IDD and by choosing appropriate triplet $(\beta,\sigma^{2},\nu)$.
-Stein operators for these distributions can be easily derived using Theorem \ref{th0}.
-In particular, stable distributions are also IDD, but the derivation of Stein operator is not straightforward (see, Chen et. al. \cite{k19,k20}). \end{rem}
+Also, observe that several random variables such as Poisson, negative binomial, normal, Laplace, and gamma can be viewed as infinitely divisible by choosing appropriate triplet $(\beta,\sigma^{2},\nu)$.
+Stein identities for these random variables can be easily derived using Theorem \ref{PP1:Th1}.
+In particular, $\alpha$-stable random variables are also infinitely divisible, but the derivation of Stein identity is not straightforward (see, Chen et. al. \cite{k19,k20}). \end{enumerate}